reifjulian/rscript/README.md

 ## Usage

 `rscript` works by calling the Rscript executable that comes with your R installation.
 You can specify the location of this executable using the  option `rpath(pathname)` or by defining the global macro `RSCRIPT_PATH`.
-The following code demonstrates both usages.
+On Mac/Linux, the Rscript path is typically `/usr/local/bin/Rscript` or `/usr/bin/Rscript`.
+On Windows, the path for R version X.Y.Z is typically `C:/Program Files/R/R-X.Y.Z/bin/Rscript.exe`.
+If you don't specify a path, `rscript` will try to find Rscript on its own by searching commonly used paths.
+Here are the three ways to call the R executable:

 ```stata
 * Use the -rpath()- option to specify the path to the Rscript executable